 A: No. International intended parents are subject to the same surrogacy process as domestic intended parents.
 It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

 A: A post-birth adoption will be necessary when only one or neither parent is genetically related to the child.
-However, only married intended parents can file for adoption in Tennessee because the state only allows for stepparent adoptions and does not permit second-parent adoptions.

 Lisa Collins